 Want to make sourdough bread but don’t have any sourdough starter?
-No worries, it’s easy to make your own in a two quart glass or plastic container.
+No worries, making your own in a two-quart glass or plastic container is easy.

 Healthy Sourdough Starter Is Easy To Make At Home

-Sourdough starter can be made from just flour and milk or even mashed potatoes that are left to sit out and attract wild yeast spores that occur naturally in the kitchen.
+Sourdough starter can be made from flour and milk or mashed potatoes left to sit out and attract wild yeast spores that occur naturally in the kitchen.
 That can be a little tricky.

 Here’s a simple sweet starter recipe for you.
-The starter recipe I’m sharing here gets a boost from a packet of “store-bought” yeast.
 There are only four ingredients.
 Flour, sugar, yeast, and water.
 That’s it!
+The starter recipe I’m sharing gets a boost from a “store-bought” yeast packet.
+You can use either regular or rapid-rise yeast.

-Well, actually there are five ingredients.
+Well, actually, there are five ingredients in the sourdough starter.
 The fifth one is a pinch of patience.
 I promise there will be rewards!
-I suggest you read through the instructions more than once but it’s honestly pretty simple!
+I suggest you read the instructions more than once, but it’s pretty simple!

 Day 1.
 In a plastic or glass bowl, dissolve one packet of yeast in warm water.
-Next, use a wooden or plastic spoon to stir in flour and sugar.
+Next, stir in flour and sugar using a wooden or plastic spoon.
 Keep stirring until the batter is free of lumps.
 NEVER use a metal spoon!
-Now cover the bowl loosely with a clean tea towel and let it sit in a warm spot overnight.
+Cover the bowl loosely with a clean tea towel and let it sit in a warm spot overnight.

-On day 2, give it a good stir, cover, and refrigerate.
+On day 2, give it a good stir, cover it, and refrigerate.
 For the next two days, stir it daily and put it back in the refrigerator.

 Every Day It’s The Same Old Thing Stir Stir Stir

-On day five divide the mixture in half and discard half or give half to a friend along with feeding instructions and recipes like my friend Colleen did for me!
-Feed the remaining starter again with 1 cup flour, one cup milk, and 1/2 cup sugar.
+On day five, divide the mixture in half, discard half, or give half to a friend, along with feeding instructions and recipes like my friend Colleen did for me!
+Feed the remaining starter again with 1 cup of flour, one cup of milk, and 1/2 cup of sugar.
 Once again, stir daily for the next four days.

-You see, sourdough is a living thing full of hungry yeast that needs nourishment to stay alive.
+Sourdough is a living thing full of hungry yeast that needs nourishment to stay alive.
+This method of leavening dates way back to ancient days when bread was one of the main staples in the human diet.
 A sweet sourdough starter like this is often affectionately called “Herman.”
-This method of leavening dates way back to ancient days when bread was one of the main staples in the human diet.

 On the tenth day, feed Herman again.
-Give it the exact same feeding of 1 cup flour, one cup milk, and 1/2 cup sugar.
+Give it the same feeding: 1 cup of flour, one cup of milk, and 1/2 cup of sugar.
 Then stir daily for four more days.

 On Day 15 The Fun With Sourdough Begins

 Day 15 is finally here!
 The starter is ready to be used in baking!
 Yay!
 This is what you’ve been waiting for!
-Today, use part of your starter to bake something wonderful.
-Then, keep back at least one cup of starter in the refrigerator and continue the stir and feed cycle.
+Today, use part of your starter for baking something wonderful.
+Then, keep at least one cup of starter in the refrigerator and continue the stir and feed cycle.
 You can throw away or give away any leftover starter.

-From this point on, your starter will be ready to use for baking every ten days!
+From then on, your starter will be ready for baking every ten days!
 Here’s some more good news!
 A well-tended starter can stay healthy and live for years and years!

 Here’s what I do instead of discarding the extra starter.
 I bake a bigger batch of bread or try one new sourdough recipe instead.
 And let me tell you, I have friends who can’t wait until it’s baking day!